Ankit212206/SIH/README.md

 ## AI-Powered Underground Mine Safety, Monitoring and Rescue System

-DeepGuard AI is a human-in-the-loop robotic mine safety and rescue system designed to reduce the exposure of rescue personnel to hazardous underground environments.
+ AI is a human-in-the-loop robotic mine safety and rescue system designed to reduce the exposure of rescue personnel to hazardous underground environments.

 The system combines a rugged ground rover, ESP32-based sensing and control, Raspberry Pi-based AI and computer vision, thermal sensing, Wi-Fi/TCP communication, LoRa backup communication, MongoDB telemetry storage, and a real-time monitoring dashboard.